BPMSoftwareSolutions/renderx-plugins-demo/README.md

   - Create a plugin that registers into the conductor’s flow
   - Use `conductor.play()` to orchestrate actions across plugins

+## Layout and Slots

+- To add a new slot using the layout-manifest path, see:
+  - docs/layout/ADD-A-SLOT.md

 ## Host SDK Migration (for external plugin authors)

 See the canonical checklist and guidance here: